Brethren Articles: 1907-1940s — NWP Brethren missions’ proverbial “little school in the bush”

-This page contains very old articles that were published in Echoes of Service from 1907 to the 1940s, followed by articles from various other lesser Brethren periodicals: Voices from the Vineyard, the Fields, Links of Help and Across the Seas (for children).
+All are very old articles that were published in Echoes of Service from 1907 to the 1940s, followed by articles from various other lesser Brethren periodicals: Voices from the Vineyard, the Fields, Links of Help and Across the Seas (for children).
 The articles in Echoes start in 1907 when Dr. Walter Fisher opened Kalene Mission in Mwinilunga District.
 The little schools that were opened would slowly evolve into the NWP’s modern educational system.
-Besides the NWP, I have included many articles on the geographically adjacent parts of eastern Angola and southern Zaire, which together formed what the Brethren collectively called “The Beloved Strip” as shown in the map on the right.
+Besides the NWP, I have included many articles on the geographically adjacent parts of eastern Angola and southern Democratic Republic of Congo” (Congo DR), which together formed what the Brethren collectively called “The Beloved Strip” as shown on the rightmost map below.
 Both maps expand when clicked on.)

 During my research over 30 years ago, I made notes on all journals (periodicals) until Zambia’s Independence in 1964.
 Unfortunately in following years I destroyed all materials beyond the 1940s.
 Fortunately, I did not destroy my research notes and comments, which are now 40+ years old.
 Appropriate notes and comments are included at the end of each periodical’s articles that might assist at least a few young scholars doing research on the NWP and the origins of the modern educational system.
 (These materials were used when I wrote my dissertation, and are often referred to in my e-book.)

 The following webpage, SAGM Articles: 1910-1940s, contains similar materials from several periodicals by the South African General Mission in the UK, South Africa and later the USA.